-- Payment Deferral You may elect to keep your money in MEBT.
-However, the Internal Revenue Code requires that you take your money from MEBT or start receiving the minimum benefit payment by a "required beginning date" which is based on your age. - If you continue working for the City of Redmond past your required beginning date, you can leave your money in MEBT until April 1st following the year of your retirement.
+• Payment Deferral - You may elect to keep your money in MEBT.
+However, the Internal Revenue Code requires that you take your money from MEBT or start receiving the minimum benefit payment by a "required beginning date" which is based on your age.
+This generally means April 1 of the year following the year you reach age 73, or if you continue working for the City of Redmond past age 73, you can leave your money in MEBT until April 1st following the year of your retirement.
 At that time you must begin receiving at least a minimum benefit payment from MEBT.